Welcome to Matrix Education

 University: Bachelor of Biomedical Science (Honours), Monash University

-It’s not an exaggeration when I say that getting a raw study score of 40 in VCE English is one of my proudest achievements.
-That might sound a bit sad… but, I continue to use some of the learnings and confidence I gained from that experience today.
+It’s genuinely not an exaggeration when I say that achieving a raw study score of 40 in VCE English is one of my proudest achievements.
+That sentence might sound a bit sad… maybe it is.
+But, I continue to use some of the learnings and confidence I gained from that experience today.

 Learn from expert VCE teachers and resources.
 84% of Matrix students score a 90+ ATAR.
 Book your free trial.

-VCE English was a whole other beast.
-As a “core four” subject, a C+ (even a B+) was not going to get me to the promised land.
+VCE English was a whole other beast and stressed me out.
+After all, as a “core four” subject…C pluses weren’t going to get me to the promised land.
+Even B pluses wouldn’t.

 I needed to completely level up my ability to read, analyse, and write.

 That fear of English…that fear of the word “essay”.
-I’m sure if you’re reading this, you know it well.
+I’m sure if you’re reading this, you know those feelings well.
 Those feelings had to be overcome for me to succeed in VCE English.
-Here’s how I did it.
+And it wasn’t easy, but it happened.
+And it can happen to you, too.
+Keep your head up and read my tips.

 All I can remember about writing essays in high school was scrambling to get to the word limit.
-I’d write one line for each letter in TEEL (Topic, Evidence, Explanation, Link), then spend night after night stressing about how I was supposed to turn that into quality body paragraphs.
-Meanwhile, my mates were churning them out like it was nothing.
+I’d write one line for each letter in the TEEL (Topic, Evidence, Explanation, Link) acronym, then spend night after night stressing about how I would flesh that out into the quality body paragraphs my mates could churn out.
+That fear, that uncertainty on what to do, and that ensuing lack of confidence…it plagued me for most of my high school life.

-I walked into my teacher’s office to get my dictionary approved, and out of nowhere, she said, “You’ve got this.
+I’d strolled into my teacher’s office to get my dictionary approved, and unprompted, my teacher sai, d “You’ve got this.
 You’re a superstar, James.”

 I went into the English exam pretty relaxed.
 The surrounding teeth chattering and foot-tapping rolled off me like a drop of water rolling off a leaf’s waxy cuticle (sorry, I’m a Matrix Biology teacher by trade now, I had to).